 Remote work and telework (or homeworking) are not the same.
-Mmm what?
-Wait … what ?
+Mmm, what?
+Wait … what?
 Indeed, it is a labor modality.
 It has specific conditions and obligations, which extend to relations between employers and remote workers.
-In each country the definition varies according to the legal framework.
-They are similar and can be confused, basically the main difference lies in the legal flexibility.
+In each country, the definition varies according to the legal framework.
+Nevertheless, they are similar and can be confused, basically, the main difference lies in the legal flexibility.

-Remote work refers to the possibility of delegating people, job responsibilities, regardless of their location.
-There are options for full-time, part-time or under the model of freelancers, by hours or projects.
+Remote work refers to the possibility of delegating people, and job responsibilities, regardless of their location.
+There are options for full-time, part-time, or under the model of freelancers, by hours or projects.

-Working remotely seems difficult.
-We have developed a remote-friendly culture at Continuous.
-It is only possible if there are trust, transparency and collective intelligence to maintain human-sized company.
-It comes from each team member.
-An opportunity to learn and improve.
-That’s why we are proud to be a great place to work.
+Working remotely and developing remote-friendly culture seems complicated.
+It is only possible if there is trust, transparency, and collective intelligence to maintain a human-sized company.
+It comes from each team member: an opportunity to learn and improve.

-The following are 10 principles to find your own way in this remote adventure:
+The following are ten principles to find your own way in this remote adventure:

 1 — Asynchronous communication

-At Continuous, when we need to work with a partner in Malaysia, and we are in Brussels or Luxembourg, scheduling can be complicated because of time zone conflict.
-So, we do many kind of tasks (UX, development…) in parallel and we integrate results together through a final stage.
-That seems more slow but it’s not.
+When we need to work with a partner in Malaysia, and we are in Brussels or Luxembourg, scheduling can be complicated because of time zone conflicts.
+So, we do any tasks (UX, development…) in parallel, and we integrate results through a final stage.
+That seems slower, but it’s not.
 In distributed teams, we need to reduce back-and-forth.
 This is also why remote work teams need documentation!
 Even if it takes time, writing down goals and important matter makes collaboration easier.

 Single source of truth (SSOT) is a typical problem when the source of information (called the “truth”) is distributed between teams.
 Gitlab handbook is the most impressive example of SSOT.
-It’s the first step to build a knowledge management model (like ekd/ekdm).
-A strong, liable, modular knowledge management system can be a game-changer to improve customer experience and reduce support costs.
+This is the first step in building a knowledge management model (like ekd/ekdm).
+A robust, liable, modular knowledge management system can be a game-changer to improve customer experience and reduce support costs.

-Asynchronous communication (versus synchronous) and lots of written are aspects you should incorporate into your remote culture.
+Asynchronous communication (versus synchronous) and lots of written aspects should incorporate into your remote culture.

 2 — Discipline

-Having periods of concentration is also essential to work in remote teams.
-Set a timer, close all distractions such as emails, realtime messaging (like Slack).
+Having periods of concentration is also essential to be able to work in remote teams.
+Set a timer, and close all distractions such as emails, and also real-time messaging (like Slack).
 It is the Pomodoro technique.
 For targeted and dedicated time slots!
 You can still be much more efficient in remote work than in a physical office.
 Imagine other ploys to stay focused:

-▹ Reduce “noise” (read articles by minimizing distractions like ads with AdBlock).
+▹ Reduce “noise” (read articles by minimizing distractions like ads with Ublock Origin).

-▹ Analyze your concentration flow (identify and reduce the moments of inactivity during a task, if this is not possible transform them into a learning moment).
+▹ Analyse your concentration flow (identify and reduce the moments of inactivity during a task, if this is not possible, transform them into a learning moment).
 You can also follow the course of Barbara Oakley to know how the brain switches between learning modes.

 ▹ Having your own space to work (if it’s possible).
 Working in the bedroom or kitchen is not a good idea.
 Disorder or the association of ideas with other obligations can distract you.

-You set the alarm clock early, take a shower and have breakfast before starting.
-Recall something ?
-Another basic question is to establish a daily routine.
+You set the alarm clock early, take a shower, and have breakfast before starting.
+Recall something?
+Another fundamental question is to establish a daily routine.

-What we can learn from Benjamin Franklin or Churchill’s daily routine?
-We learn that Churchill believes his afternoon naps helped him be much more productive and Benjamin Franklin made a goal to learn something new every day.
+What can we learn from Benjamin Franklin or Churchill’s daily routine?
+First, we realize that Churchill believes his afternoon naps helped him be much more productive, and Benjamin Franklin made a goal to learn something new every day.

-The routine are dependent on the type of planning, organizational locations and physical networks.
-In short, time and space.
-Routines are spatio-temporally bounded acts.
-Routine is probably the most powerful tool to gain self discipline.
+The routine is dependent on the type of planning, organizational locations, and physical networks.
+In short: time and space.
+Routines are spatiotemporally bounded acts.
+Routine is probably the most powerful tool to gain self-discipline.

 A good remote culture requires discipline.
-Try to set strict habits.
+So try to set strict habits.

 3 — Lead by objectives

 The dynamics of work are changing, and start-ups are at the forefront of a transformation of dynamics on a global scale.
-More and more “remote-first” minded organizations are reaching “unicorn” ratings with valuations above 1B $ (USD).
+As a result, more and more “remote-first” minded organizations are reaching “unicorn” ratings with valuations above 1B $ (USD).

 Traditional metrics can be misleading.
 Team members need to be able to complete their work on time.
 They should have a good handle on the limitations provided by the time and resources available and should be able to prioritize to get things done as efficiently as possible.
-Look for missed deadlines or work that suffers as a result of cramming for deadlines for clues as to how efficiently a team is working.
+Look for missed deadlines or work that suffers from cramming for deadlines for clues as to how efficiently a team is working.

 Measuring team performance opens up a range of possibilities.
-It depends on the business, on the objective and member roles; in general, the metrics change from one case to another, in addition each person is measured differently.
+It depends on the business, the objective, and member roles; in general, the metrics change from one case to another; each person is measured differently.

-Look for quality results and interchange relevant feedbacks.
+Look for quality results and interchange relevant feedback.

 4 — Build a healthy remote culture

 Trust people.
-If you don’t want to spend all your time on the phone, provoke valueless frictions or turn to micro-management, it is important to share the projects and to be clear on the responsibilities and goals.
+If you don’t want to spend all your time on the phone, provoke valueless frictions or turn to micro-management, it is essential to share the projects and be clear on the responsibilities and goals.

-The main job of leaders is absorb uncertainty.
-Leaders must pay particular attention to not create second-class citizen.
-This means everything you do focuses on how to include them and respect their contributions rather than fitting them into the rest of the company.
+The main job of leaders is to absorb uncertainty.
+Leaders must pay particular attention to not creating second-class citizens.
+This means everything you do focuses on including them and respecting their contributions rather than fitting them into the rest of the company.
 No matter how good people are in remote working, if the leaders of your teams have not taken up this challenge, it will not be felt.
-Leaders have a responsibility to learn how to effectively work remotely.
+Leaders have a responsibility to learn how to work remotely effectively.
 Extra effort should be made to ask them questions and acknowledge their contributions.

 Creating a full-remote organization is not without challenges.
 Many people have recently started to work in compulsory remote working.
 This obligation could lead to psychological blockage.
-Do not overlook the psychological effects of distributed work.
-People are confronted with what they lose by being socially isolated, such as: facial expressions, intonation of the voice, a large part of non-verbal communication (the gestures that say a lot about you…) and cultural rituals (like make small talk at the coffee machine …).
+However, do not overlook the psychological effects of distributed work.
+People are confronted with what they lose by being socially isolated, such as facial expressions, the intonation of the voice, a large part of non-verbal communication (the gestures that say a lot about you), and cultural rituals (like making small talk at the coffee machine).

-That’s why keep an open mind and create a culture of trust!
+That’s why to keep an open mind and create a culture of trust!

 5 — Making teams feel more connected